leoleader/Menagerie/README.md

-# Dylan_Website
+# My_Website
-Hi hello this is my website I made using Hugo and Git Hub Pages!
+Hey this is my website I made using Hugo and Git Hub Pages!
 I will be using this to post projects and provide information about myself and my journey with computer science :)